mikel/mail/README.md

 All major mail functions should be able to happen from the Mail module.
 So, you should be able to just <code>require 'mail'</code> to get started.

+`mail` is pretty well documented in its Ruby code.
+You can look it up e.g. at [rubydoc.info](https://www.rubydoc.info/gems/mail).

 ### Making an email

 ```ruby